ClearSkyDev/clearsky_photo_reports/README.md

 1. Create a Firebase project in the [Firebase console](https://console.firebase.google.com).
 2. Download **google-services.json** for Android and **GoogleService-Info.plist** for iOS and place them in the respective platform directories.
 3. Run `flutterfire configure` to generate `lib/firebase_options.dart` which provides the `DefaultFirebaseOptions` used during `Firebase.initializeApp`.

+## Local Storage Alternative

+For scenarios where Firebase is not available, reports can be stored locally using `LocalReportStore`.
+This implementation saves report JSON files under the application's documents directory and keeps an index of saved reports with `shared_preferences`.